jHaas94/CRM/README.md

 # CRM
-The task was to create a CRM programm with a connection to a database.
-We had to implement the task by using PHP, Javascript, HTML and a CSS Framework of choice.
-I've used Bootstrap as a Framework.
+I've created a CRM programm with a connection to a database.
+I've implemented it by using PHP, Javascript, HTML and a CSS Framework (Bootstrap).

 Features:
 User-Registration
 User-Login